hackerb9/vt340test/flowcontrol.md

 ## Flow control overview

 The VT340 has a 1024 byte receive buffer.
 If data is coming in faster than the VT340 can process it, the buffer will overflow.
+This happens easily if complex graphics are sent to the terminal, but can happen even when just processing typical text data.
 According to the Text Programming manual (EK-VT3XX-TP-002, page 265),

-> Character processing in the VT300 occurs at about 9400 bits per
+> Character processing in the VT300 occurs at about **9400** bits per
 > second.

-That means, even at the default rate of 9600 baud, some form of flow control could be necessary if there is a sustained burst of data.
+That means, even at the default rate of 9600 baud, some form of flow control would be necessary if there is a sustained burst of text data for over 40 seconds.

     time_to_overflow = ( buffer_size_in_bits ) / ( input_baudrate - processing_speed )